awsdocs/aws-batch-user-guide/doc_source/getting-started-eks.md

    2022-10-25 20:19:57 [ℹ]  adding identity "arn:aws:iam::<your-account>:role/AWSServiceRoleForBatch" to auth ConfigMap
    ```
 **Note**
 The path `aws-service-role/batch.amazonaws.com/` has been removed from the ARN of the service\-linked role\.
-This is due to an issue with the `aws-auth` configuration map\.
+This is because of an issue with the `aws-auth` configuration map\.
 For more information, see [Roles with paths do not work when the path is included in their ARN in the aws\-authconfigmap](https://github.com/kubernetes-sigs/aws-iam-authenticator/issues/268)\.

 ## Step 2: Creating an Amazon EKS compute environment<a name="getting-started-eks-step-2"></a>